 What is a Reverse Mortgage Loan?

-To be approved for a reverse mortgage, seniors are required to attend a counseling session assigned by the Department of Housing and Urban Development “HUD”.
+To be approved for a Reverse Home Mortgage, seniors are required to attend a counseling session assigned by the Department of Housing and Urban Development “HUD”.
 This counseling covers how the loan works.
 The costs associated with setting up the mortgage loan and the benefits that they provide.

 The loan is adaptable for seniors who don’t want to continue a monthly mortgage payment or for seniors who want to continue to make payments.
 Reverse Home Mortgages can be used for a purchase or a refinance with or without cash being taken out.